Multidimensional Backward Stochastic Differential Equations with Rough Drifts: Introduction

 Here, $\mathscr{C}_{g}^{0, p\text{-}var}$ is the space of all two-step geometric $p$-rough paths.
-We define a solution $u$ to \eqref{inrpde} as a continuous map from $\mathscr{C}_{g}^{0, p\text{-}var}$ to $BUC$ such that $u\left(\cdot, \cdot, \mathbf{X}\right)$ is a viscosity solution to the corresponding system of PDEs for the canonical rough lift $\mathbf{X}$ of any smooth path $X$ (see Definition \ref{rpdesolu}).
-Here $BUC$ is the space of bounded uniformly continuous functions with the uniform topology.
-Under certain conditions (see Assumption \ref{rpdeassu}), we obtain the existence and uniqueness of the solution to equation \eqref{inrpde}, and give a stochastic representation of the solution (see Theorem \ref{rpdesolueu}).
+We define a solution $u$ to \eqref{inrpde} as a continuous map from $\mathscr{C}_{g}^{0, p\text{-}var}$ to $BUC$, such that $u\left(\cdot, \cdot, \mathbf{X}\right)$ is a viscosity solution to the corresponding system of PDEs for the canonical rough lift $\mathbf{X}$ of any smooth path $X$ (see Definition \ref{rpdesolu}), where $BUC$ is the space of bounded uniformly continuous functions with the uniform topology.
+Under certain conditions, we obtain the existence and uniqueness of the solution to equation \eqref{inrpde}, and give a stochastic representation of the solution (see Theorem \ref{rpdesolueu}).
 To our best knowledge, this is a first study to multidimensional BSDEs with conventional rough drivers.\\

 The paper is organized as follows.
-Section 2 contains preliminary notations and results.
-In Section 3, we study the solubility of BSDEs with a nonlinear rough drift \eqref{inrbsde2}.
-The $p$-rough stochastic integration and boundedness of the rough stochastic integration map are established in Section 4.
-A stability result of $p$-rough stochastic integration is also given.
-In Section 5, we show the well-posedness of BSDEs with a linear rough drift \eqref{inrbsde3}.
-An application is given to systems of rough PDEs via a Feynman-Kac formula in Section 6.
+Section \ref{S2} contains preliminary notations and results.
+In Section \ref{S3}, we study the solvability of BSDEs with a nonlinear rough drift \eqref{inrbsde2}.
+Section \ref{S4} contains properties of integration and composition of stochastic controlled rough paths.
+In Section \ref{S5}, we show the well-posedness of BSDEs with a linear rough drift \eqref{inrbsde3}.
+An application is given to systems of rough PDEs via a Feynman-Kac formula in Section \ref{S6}.
+Appendix \ref{SA} contains some preliminary well-posedness results on BSDEs.